Murder of Nadine Lott: Background

 In June 2012, Lott had travelled to Darwin in Australia, where she worked in a beauty salon.
 It was here that she had what prosecution counsel John O’Kelly called the "dreadful misfortune" of meeting Daniel Murtagh.
-They first initiated a relationship there, but it didn't last.
+They first initiated a relationship there but did not last.
 Lott returned to Ireland in mid-2013, and Murtagh followed shortly afterward.
 Around this time, she gave birth to her only child, a daughter whom she named Kya.
 Lott and Murtagh reportedly had an on-again, off-again relationship for several years.
 In August 2016, Lott and Murtagh planned to move into a house together in Arklow, County Wicklow.
-When Murtagh didn't arrive on the day they were to move into the house, Lott ended the relationship for the final time.
+When Murtagh did not arrive on the day they were to move into the house, Lott ended the relationship for the final time.
 After the murder, Murtagh claimed that he and Nadine had been seeing each other again in secret for a few weeks before the murder.
 This statement was refuted by Superintendent Declan McCarthy, who headed the murder investigation.
 McCarthy said that Murtagh was “clearly deluded about the status of his relationship with Nadine” and that the two had been “separated for quite a long time” before Murtagh's attack.
 On the date of the assault, Murtagh lived with his parents in Clondalkin, County Dublin, and Lott lived in her apartment in Wicklow.

 Murtagh had trained in boxing for a number of years before the assault.
 During the trial, jurors were shown a number of WhatsApp messages exchanged between Lott and Murtagh.
-On 5 December, Lott sent Murtagh a message that read "Nothing is ever going to happen between us again, I want to make that clear.”
+On 5 December, Lott sent Murtagh a message that read "Nothing is ever going to happen between us again, I want to make that clear."
 In reply to messages Murtagh sent her about whether she had had another man in her apartment, Lott sent him message saying "Don't threaten me either."
 On 9 December, Lott had sent Murtagh a message telling him that she was planning to go for drinks to celebrate her aunt's birthday on the 13 December.
 On 14 December, a few hours before the attack, Murtagh messaged Lott asking her to "Please come home soon".
-He tried to call her at 12.57 a.m. and 1.26 a.m., but couldn't get through to her.
+He tried to call her at 12.57 a.m. and 1.26 a.m. but could not get through to her.